 That meant an estimated 382,000 missed breast cancer screenings, 249,000 missed colon cancer screenings and 94,000 missed cervical cancer screenings.

 “This COVID crisis has shined a searing spotlight on the importance of preventive health care in our country and across the world,” said Dr. Gary LeRoy, a family physician in Dayton, Ohio, and board chair of the American Academy of Family Physicians.

 Here’s what to know about delaying routine medical appointments in the age of COVID-19.
 Bottom line: Always ask your doctor if you can safely postpone care.

 Annual physical or wellness visit:

 The once-a-year check-up has long been considered a standard of care, but there’s been debate over whether it’s really needed, especially for healthy adults under 50.
 Some health policy experts say annual physicals are a waste of time and money for many people.

 But LeRoy still considered it an important visit that doesn’t only have to happen once a year.

 “You want to keep your body, your most precious asset, in tune all the year long,” he said.

 “We don’t want to give the public the impression that wellness visits are not essential because they are, especially for diabetics and hypertensives and people with chronic lung diseases.
 They really are essential monitors of the status of their overall health.”

-Most issues that are covered during annual checkups can be addressed via telemedicine and your doctor can decide at that point if an in-person visit for a physical exam or other tests is needed, Maruthur said.
+Most issues that are covered during annual checkups can be addressed via telemedicine and your doctor can decide at that point if an in-person visit for a physical exam or other tests is needed, said Dr. Nisa Maruthur, a primary care physician and associate professor of medicine at Johns Hopkins University in Baltimore.
 Ask what's right for you.